One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

-Between the melody-bass comparison, and filling in the blanks with theory and common progressions, you’ll be able to learn most Jazz Standard chord progressions by ear.
+Between the melody-bass comparison, and filling in the blanks with theory and common progressions, you can learn most chord progressions by ear.

 Don’t Let Inversions Fool You

-One thing that can through a wrench into the gears when transcribing progressions are chord inversions.
+One thing that throws a wrench into the gears when transcribing progressions are chord inversions.

 So, if you hear bass notes such as Bb-C-F, use some theory and common sense to fill in those chords.

-This makes a lot more sense, and is a common progression in Jazz, so it would more likely be these chords.
+This makes a lot more sense, and is a common progression in jazz, so it’s more likely be these chords.

-Jazz changes move in patterns, which makes them easier to hear the more experience you have with learning Jazz Standards.
+Jazz changes move in patterns, which makes them easier to hear the more experience you have with learning standards.